 - the importance of a 'mastery' approach, which reinforces skill development and improvement over winning

-- recognising the value of hard work and determination over cheating
+- recognising the value of mahi and determination over cheating

 Download our Parent's Gude to Clean Sport (PDF).

-As your child continues to develop in sport, and especially as they begin to compete at a higher level, they are more likely to be tested as part of our anti-doping programme.
-It’s at this stage that you should take the time to speak to your child about doping and what it means to be a clean competitor.
+As rangatahi continue to develop in sport, and especially as they begin to compete at a higher level, they are more likely to be tested as part of our anti-doping programme.
+It’s at this stage that you should take the time to speak to them about doping and what it means to be a clean competitor.
 It’s also important to know that you may be asked to be a representative for your athlete in the testing process.

 Coaches and support personnel